 You will be given a laminated noteboard and marker pen to make notes during UCAT.
 You should check that you have been given one and that the marker pen is working before starting the UCAT.
 If you need another one during UCAT, hold your noteboard in the air and the invigilator will bring a replacement.
 MedEntry recommends doing this early (rather than waiting until you have run out of space) and during a UCAT timed instruction section to avoid wasting time.

 During UCAT, there will be other people taking tests in the same room as you.
 As these tests start and finish at different times, there may be some disturbance as other test takers arrive and leave the room.
-You can request earplugs or provide you own to minimise disturbance.
+You can request earplugs or bring your own to minimise disturbance.
 MedEntry recommends you do this to maximise your focus and concentration during UCAT.

 Once the UCAT has started, it cannot be paused for you to take a break.
 If you need to take a break (for example, to go to the bathroom) then you should raise your hand and the invigilator will assist you in leaving the UCAT testing room.
 Note that MedEntry strongly advises that you go to the bathroom before the test commences, as every second counts in UCAT.